ausport/vk-camerakit/cameras/README.md

 Using the location of our camera pose (known in both image and model space), we can transform the shape of the crop such that:
-* The verticals align with the raypoints from the edge of the ROI to the theoretcial camera location,
+* The verticals align with the ray-points from the edge of the ROI to the theoretcial camera location,
 * The horizontals are scaled by the user or by the algorithm to a span that includes all relevant playing features.